patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/fundamentals.md

 Create a form demo using components and layouts.

 ### Step 1.
-Add five form components.
+Add five form components
-Copy and paste this block of code five times in the index.html file.
+Copy and paste this block of code 5 times in the index.html file.

 <CopyCodeBlock>
 {`<form class="pf-c-form">